stargate/data-api/docs/jsonapi-spec.md

-# JSON API Query Specification
+# DATA API Query Specification

-The target users for the JSON API are Javascript developers who interact with the service through a driver or Object Document Mapper (ODM) library such as [Mongoose](https://github.com/Automattic/mongoose).
+The target users for the DATA API are Javascript developers who interact with the service through a driver or Object Document Mapper (ODM) library such as [Mongoose](https://github.com/Automattic/mongoose).

 - [Preamble](#preamble)